 [i] Pineda v.
 Bank of Amer.
 (2010) 50 Cal.4th 1389, 1394 (citing and quoting Murphy v.
 Kenneth Cole Prods., Inc. (2007) 40 Cal.4th 1094, 1103).

-If you would like to speak to a labor & employment Attorney, please contact Feldman Browne Olivares now to discuss your potential case.
+If you would like to speak to a Los Angeles employment lawyer, please contact Feldman Browne, APC now to discuss your potential case.
 If you’ve never met with an attorney before, don’t be intimidated, here’s what you can expect when meeting with a lawyer for the first time.
 First consultations are free.

 Call now: (310) 984-1415